llm-as-a-judge/Awesome-LLM-as-a-judge/README.md

 :book: Read the full paper here: [Paper Link](https://arxiv.org/abs/2411.16594)

 ## 🔔 News
+- **`2025-4` We update our paper list and include papers of LLM-as-a-judge in March 2025!**
+- **`2025-3` Want to learn more about risks and safety problems of using LLM-based annotation?
+Check out our new paper list on [AI supervision risk](https://github.com/David-Li0406/AI-Supervision-Risk)!**
 - **`2025-3` We update our paper list and include papers of LLM-as-a-judge in February 2025, together with papers about thinking LLM as a judge!**
 - **`2025-2` We update our paper list and include papers of LLM-as-a-judge in January 2025!**
 - **`2025-2` Check our new paper about [preference leakage](https://arxiv.org/abs/2502.01534) in LLM-as-a-judge!**